 This book came out of a necessity to begin putting in one coherent place, neatly ordered, all the amazing ways we can use to naturally reclaim back our health, free of charge.

-This book contains 70 brief chapters, each introducing you to the benefits of a certain technique, or a trick, to improve your health affordably.
-Methods suitable for busy lifestyles.
+70 brief chapters, each introducing you to the benefits of a certain technique, or a trick, to improve your health frugally.
 Natural, noninvasive and easy techniques.
-Pick the ones that suit your lifestyle and interests best and begin enjoying the good life!
+Pick the ones that suit your lifestyle and begin enjoying the good life!

-140 pages of content
+- 170 pages of content

-Tried and tested methods
+- Tried and tested methods

-Links to additional information on this website and elsewhere
+- Links to additional information on this website and elsewhere

-- All the best insights from the last five years of writing Cheap Health Revolution
+- All the best insights from the last six years of writing Cheap Health Revolution

-Free and very cheap methods
+- Free and very cheap methods

-Suitable for busy lifestyles
+- Suitable for busy lifestyles

-Amazing benefits of simple everyday habits you didn't know about
+- Amazing benefits of simple everyday habits you didn't know about

-All methods are suitable for all diet types: raw food, paleolithic, vegetarian, vegan, mixed eaters, etc.
+- Methods are suitable for most healthy diet types: raw food, paleolithic, vegetarian, vegan, mixed eaters, etc.

 Second edition will be released this month!
 Available to pre-order now as a Kindle ebook on Amazon!